Martha Minow: Early life, family and education

+Career

 After graduating from law school, Minow clerked for Judge David L. Bazelon of the United States Court of Appeals for the D.C.
 Circuit and then for Justice Thurgood Marshall of the United States Supreme Court.

 She joined the Harvard Law faculty as an assistant professor in 1981, was promoted to professor in 1986, was named the William Henry Bloomberg Professor of Law in 2003, and became the Jeremiah Smith Jr., Professor of Law in 2005.
 Minow became Dean of Harvard Law School July 1, 2009.
 She is also a lecturer in the Harvard Graduate School of Education.

 On June 30, 2017, Minow stepped down from her post as Morgan and Helen Chu Dean and Professor of Law.
 From 2017 to 2018, she served as Carter Professor of General Jurisprudence.
 In 2018, she assumed her current position as the 300th Anniversary University Professor at Harvard University.

 Works, honors, and recognition

 Minow served on the Independent International Commission on Kosovo and helped to launch Imagine Co-existence, a program of the U.N.
 High Commissioner for Refugees, to promote peaceful development in post-conflict societies.
 Her five-year partnership with the federal Department of Education and the Center for Applied Special Technology worked to increase access to the curriculum for students with disabilities and resulted in both legislative initiatives and a voluntary national standard opening access to curricular materials for individuals with disabilities.
 She has worked on the Divided Cities initiative which is building an alliance of global cities dealing with ethnic, religious, or political divisions.

 During the 2008 Presidential campaign, then-Senator Obama said, "When I was at Harvard Law School I had a teacher who changed my life -- Martha Minow."
 In August 2009, President Barack Obama nominated Dean Minow to the board of the Legal Services Corporation, a bi-partisan, government-sponsored organization that provides civil legal assistance to low-income Americans.
 The U.S. Senate confirmed her appointment on March 19, 2010, and she now serves as Vice-Chair and co-chair of its Pro Bono Task Force.
 In 2019 she was awarded the Leo Baeck Medal.

 She is a former member of the board of the Bazelon Center for Mental Health Law, the Iranian Human Rights Documentation Center, and former chair of the Scholar's Board of Facing History and Ourselves.
 A fellow of the American Academy of Arts & Sciences since 1992, Minow has also been a senior fellow of Harvard's Society of Fellows, a member of Harvard University Press Board of Syndics, a senior fellow and twice acting director of what is now Harvard's Safra Foundation Center on Ethics, a fellow of the American Bar Foundation and a Fellow of the American Philosophical Society.
 She has delivered more than 70 named or endowed lectures and key-note addresses.

-In 2020, Minow spoke with the podcast Criminal in their episode, "Learning How to Forgive."
+In 2020, Minow spoke with the podcast Criminal in the episode "Learning How to Forgive."